Avoiding Common Lifting Injuries: Prevention Tips

 When is it necessary to use lifting aids or equipment?

-Lifting aids or equipment should be used when lifting heavy objects that are too heavy to lift safely with just the body's strength, or when lifting objects that require awkward or unbalanced positions.
+Lifting aids or equipment should be used when handling objects that are too heavy to lift safely with your body alone, or when lifting situations require awkward or unstable positions.

 Why is maintaining good posture important while lifting?

-Maintaining good posture while lifting helps distribute the weight of the object evenly across the body, reduces strain on the back and muscles, and decreases the risk of injury.
+Good posture helps distribute weight evenly, reduces strain on the back and joints, and decreases the risk of injury.

 Enter your name and email to share your thoughts.
 It's free, fast, and easy.